1. Hell and Punishment: Eternal, Conscious Torment

 Sodom and Gomorrah and surrounding towns gave themselves up to sexual immorality and perversion.
 “They serve as an example of those who suffer punishment of eternal fire.”
 Again “eternal” is the best translation of the Greek adjective aiōnios.
 Therefore, this verse clearly supports ECT.

 Alternative interpretation: Sodom and Gomorrah did not burn eternally, but the Greek word aiōnios in this context just means the intensity of the fire of judgement, and the effects of the punishment were everlasting, not the process of punishing.
-Every generation should look on Sodom and Gomorrah and shudder.
+Every generation should look on Sodom and Gomorrah and shudder, forever.
 Recall that the term aiōnios can mean “eternal” in some contexts (e.g. the eternal God), but not in other contexts.
 It could be translated as “the punishment of fire in the age to come” or “the punishment of new-age fire” or “the punishment of age-long fire.”

 What Do Words ‘Eternity,’ ‘Eternal’ Fully Mean in the Bible?